IsaiahPetrichor/CheetSheets/_Web-Development/Full-Stack/Web Security/Security_basics.md

     - Symmetrical is using a single key to encrypt and decrypt data.
     - Asymmetrical is using a key for encryption and a seperate key for decryption.
 ---

+## Public-Key Infrastructure & HTTPS
+    **PKI is a system that designates trusted authorities who verify that you’re interacting with who you think you are.**

+    > HTTPS is the standard system used by web browsers to implement a PKI.
+Without HTTPS your website is vulnerable to both transit data exposure as well as website spoofing.